 Anna Yunnie is a professional applied scientist trained in marine biology & ecology.
-She specializes in non-native marine species, fouling fauna biology, ecology & taxonomy, marine biosecurity, fouling control solutions and in-water hull cleaning in the commercial shipping sector.
-Additionally Anna uses this breadth of experience to provide expert evidence to inform maritime legal disputes involving vessel fouling and hull cleaning issues
+She specializes in non-native marine species, fouling fauna biology, ecology & taxonomy, marine biosecurity, fouling control solutions, in-water hull cleaning and expert evidence for legal disputes in the commercial shipping sector.

 Anna is involved in the current movement to establish UK and international regulations and test protocols for in-water hull cleaning of commercial vessels and is working with international collaborators in an effort to align global standards and efficacy testing.

-She works with in-water hull cleaning companies, ports & harbors, shipping & paint companies offering independent efficacy testing, technology reviews, biosecurity advice, surveys & regulatory advice, and consults with UK regulatory agencies such as the Marine Management Organisation (MMO) and the Environment Agency (EA).
+She works with the Ministry of Defense, in-water hull cleaning companies, ports & harbors, shipping & paint companies offering biosecurity advice, surveys & regulatory advice, independent efficacy testing, technology reviews.
 Clients that Anna has worked with include Rolls Royce, International Paint, EDF and Babcock International.